-From the legacy of our grand historic home inside a 102-year-old train station to our quirky Rat Basketball team, we undoubtedly have a rich history and a bright future.
+From the legacy of our grand historic home inside a 104-year-old train station to our quirky Rat Basketball team, we undoubtedly have a rich history and a bright future.

-Please note: non-media guests/groups who’d like to reserve private or after-hours use of any Museum space for commercial or personal videography or photography purposes should contact the Museum's special events team at email@example.com.
-For advertising or partnership inquiries, please contact our Manager of Community and Curiosity.
+Please note: non-media guests/groups who’d like to reserve private or after-hours use of any Science Museum space for commercial or personal videography or photography purposes should contact the Science Museum's special events team at email@example.com.
+For advertising or partnership inquiries, please contact our Community and Curiosity Manager.

-For media inquiries, please contact Jennifer Guild, Manager of Communications and Curiosity at firstname.lastname@example.org or 804.864.1401.
+For media inquiries, please contact Jennifer Guild, Communications and Curiosity Director at firstname.lastname@example.org or 804.864.1401.

 "This is by far the best science center I have ever been to.
 The kids had so much fun playing around and learning.
 I would have to say one of my favorite parts were playing air hockey with a robot, probably the neatest thing I've ever done.
 I would love to go back.
 We traveled two hours to get here and it was well worth the trip."